sembix-ai/studio-deployment-template/README.md

    - Sets up VPC, subnets, and security groups (if not using custom)
    - Creates Aurora PostgreSQL database with RDS Proxy
    - Deploys ECS services (workflow engine, BFF)
-   - Runs database migrations (if enabled)
+   - Runs database migrations
-   - Deploys UI to S3/CloudFront (if enabled)
+   - Deploys UI to S3/CloudFront
    - Configures Application Load Balancer and DNS

+#### Migrations Phase

+When `deployment_phase` is set to **migrations**:

+1. **Validate Migrations Configuration**: Validates configuration needed for migrations
+   - Verifies AWS authentication and database connectivity
+   - Checks migrations ECR repository
+   - Validates networking configuration for database access
+   - Confirms Sembix Hub integration for secrets
+2. **Run Database Migrations**: Executes database migrations only
+   - Pulls the migrations container from ECR
+   - Connects to Aurora PostgreSQL via RDS Proxy
+   - Runs pending migrations
+   - **Does NOT deploy infrastructure or UI components**

 **Note**: Bootstrap and deploy are run as separate workflow executions.
 This allows for an offline communication pause between creating IAM roles and deploying the main infrastructure.